 Drug-related charges can lead to jail time, the loss of your job, the loss of your home, and the loss of your relationships.
 Rebuilding a career, finding housing, and restoring your reputation after drug charges can be an uphill battle.
-If you want the chance to beat your drug charge and avoid these consequences, you need excellent representation on your side.
+In order to avoid these consequences, you need excellent representation on your side.

 As California drug lawyers we often receive questions that teach us there are many misperceptions about how drug charges play out.

-This post will give you some insight into how a defense lawyer can help you beat a drug charge.
+This post will give you some insight into how a defense lawyer can help if you are facing drug charges.

-The most common drug charges in Roseville are:
+The most common drug charges we see in our Roseville office are:

 • Possession of drugs